-In October 2014, Virginia approved the Virginia Plan for Higher Education, which identified trends in the state’s higher education system and recommended steps to ensure prosperity and success.
-Education — and specifically in the fields of STEM and computer science — was found to be irrevocably tied to the health of the Commonwealth’s economic future.
-In response, Virginia made a concerted effort to grow the types of degrees and programs that best support tech talent.
+In October 2014, the state approved the Virginia Plan for Higher Education, which identified trends in the state’s higher education system and recommended steps to ensure prosperity and success.
+Education -- specifically in the STEM and computer science fields -- was found to be irrevocably tied to the health of the Commonwealth’s economic future.
+Virginia responded with a concerted effort to grow degrees and programs to support tech talent.

-Virginia’s higher education system is led by 15 regional public universities — 13 of which offer graduate programs, including eight with doctoral programs — and include the College of William and Mary, Old Dominion University, and the University of Virginia.
-The state also has 45 four-year private institutions and maintains more than 65 partnerships with out-of-state institutions which encourage Virginia students to learn from a distance.
+Virginia’s higher education system is led by 15 regional public universities, 13 of which offer graduate programs.
+These institutions include the College of William and Mary, Old Dominion University, and the University of Virginia.
+Additionally, the state contains 45 private four-year institutions and maintains more than 65 partnerships with out-of-state schools, encouraging Virginia students to consider distance learning.

 Computer Science Careers in Virginia

-Finding qualified tech talent is a challenge recruiters face across the country.
-Companies in all industries look for qualified people to fill CS roles, and demand is outpacing supply.
-A robust job market awaits those with CS degrees — in Virginia and elsewhere.
+Finding qualified tech talent challenges recruiters across the country.
+Companies in all industries seek qualified professionals to fill computer science roles, and demand often outpaces supply.
+A robust job market awaits those with computer science degrees -- both in Virginia and elsewhere.

-With an awareness that STEM and CS are going to play a major role in the Commonwealth’s economic well-being, tech and R&D will be Virginia’s focus throughout the next decade.
-The ITIF innovation survey ranked Virginia’s 8th congressional district (Arlington County, Fairfax County) first for high-tech sector workers and fourth for computer science; Virginia’s 10th district came in fifth.
-Approximately 73% of all non-farming employment is based in Northern Virginia, Richmond, and Hampton Roads.
+With an awareness that STEM and computer science will continue to play a major role in the Commonwealth’s economic well-being, Virginia plans to continue focusing on tech and R&D over the next decade.
+A recent survey published by the Information Technology and Innovation Foundation found that Virginia’s eighth congressional district (Arlington and Fairfax counties) employed the most high-tech sector workers and the fourth-most computer science workers among the 435 congressional districts in the country.
+Additionally, approximately 73% of all non-farming employment in the state is based in Northern Virginia, Richmond, and Hampton Roads.

 Computer Science Employers in Virginia

 - Thomas & Betts Corp.: In 1958, Thomas & Betts invented the cable tie.
-Since then, this electronic connectors manufacturer has developed new ways to efficiently distribute electricity.
-CS majors who earn a degree from computer science schools in Virginia, especially those trained in product development, should find opportunity at this Roanoke-based company.
+Since then, this electronic connectors manufacturer has developed several new ways to efficiently distribute electricity.
+Students who earn degrees from computer science schools in Virginia -- and especially those trained in product development -- may find opportunities at this Roanoke-based company.

-- University of Virginia: Founded by Thomas Jefferson in 1819, this public university has 11 schools in Charlottesville (plus one in Southwest Virginia) and employs nearly 30,000 Virginians.
-Qualified CS professionals are needed across this academic institution, from the main UVA campus to its hospital.
+- University of Virginia: Founded by Thomas Jefferson in 1819, this public university features 11 schools in Charlottesville plus another location in southwest Virginia.
+The school employs nearly 30,000 Virginians.
+Qualified computer science professionals are needed across this academic institution, from the main UVA campus to its hospital.

-- VCU Health System: As the medical campus for Virginia Commonwealth University, this healthcare provider serves residents throughout the Richmond area.
-In 2016, it helped over 110,000 people in need of emergency care, and 640,000 more through its outpatient clinics.
-Together with the university, VCU Health System is the largest employer for all of Richmond, with 22,473 total employees.
+- VCU Health System: Operating as the medical campus for Virginia Commonwealth University, this healthcare provider serves residents throughout the Richmond area.
+In 2016, it helped over 110,000 people in need of emergency care and 640,000 more through its outpatient clinics.
+Combined with the university, VCU Health System represents the largest employer in Richmond, employing more than 22,000 workers.